Rishon LeZion: Sports

 Rishon LeZion is known for its achievements in handball and chess.

 In handball, Hapoel Rishon LeZion and Maccabi Rishon LeZion dominate the handball league.
 Hapoel has won more than seven domestic championships and cups in a row, with stars like goalkeeper Vladimir Zaikman and field-players Idan Maimon and Dudi Balsar.
 Its biggest rival, Maccabi took the championship title from Hapoel in 2005/06.
 Handball is also a dominant sport in Rishon LeZion high schools.
 The Amit Amal high school handball team has won the world championship several times.

 In chess, the Rishon LeZion Chess Club, founded in 1939, is one of the leading clubs in Israel, in senior, women and youth leagues.
 Israeli grandmasters such as Boris Alterman play for Rishon.
 World champion Garry Kasparov was a former member.

 Hapoel Rishon LeZion is the major football club, currently playing in the second tier, although the club played in the past in the top division, even as recently as 2011–12.
 The club also appeared in two cup finals, in 1946 and in 1996 and won the 2012–13 Toto Cup Leumit.
 Other active football teams are Moadon Sport Shikun HaMizrah (playing in Liga Alef), Hapoel Nahalat Yehuda (playing in Liga Bet), and Moadon Sport Rishon LeZion (playing in Liga Gimel).
 Other football clubs previously played in the city, such as Maccabi Rishon Lezion, which played at the top division during the 1940s and the two seasons after the Israeli Declaration of Independence, as well as smaller clubs which played in the lower tiers, such as Beitar Rishon LeZion, Hapoel Bnei Zion and Hapoel HaMegabesh Rishon LeZion.

-The main football stadium in Rishon LeZion is the 6,000-seats Haberfeld Stadium, which hosts matches of Hapoel Rishon LeZion.
-Other, smaller stadiums, are located in Shikun Hamizrah, in Nahlat Yehuda, and in the Superland complex.
+The main football stadium in Rishon LeZion is the 6,000-seat Haberfeld Stadium, which hosts matches of Hapoel Rishon LeZion.
+Other, smaller stadiums, are located in Shikun Hamizrah, in Nahlat Yehuda, and in the Superland amusement park complex.

 The Maccabi Rishon LeZion basketball team is a long-time member of Ligat HaAl, the top division.
 The team plays at Bet Maccabi Arena, which seats 2,500.
 Maccabi The team was a rival to Israel's top club and European champion, Maccabi Tel Aviv in the 1990s.
-It was surprise Ligat HaAl champion in the 2015-16 season.
+It was a surprise Ligat HaAl champion in the 2015–16 season.

 The Maccabi Rishon LeZion handball team is a long-time member of Ligat Ha'Al, the top division.
-Maccabi Rishon LeZion is the most time handball champion.
+Maccabi Rishon LeZion is the Israeli club to win the greatest handball national championships.

 The city also is home to the new 3,000-seat Athletics Municipal Stadium, which was built between 2001 and 2013, with the intention to host international athletics competitions.